 Although some dentists may eventually gain the knowledge necessary to effectively run the business side of the practice, a quicker way to achieve this end goal is to consult with a dental practice consultant.
 This type of consultant can be an independent consultant, a knowledgeable business expert, or a trusted mentor.
 They provide valuable business knowledge and help take years off the learning curve.

-While there are many positives these advisors can bring to your practice, here are four key ways a dental practice consultant can boost your business:
+While there are many positives these advisors can bring to your practice, here are three key ways a dental practice consultant can boost your business:

 1. Help to Create Dental Practice Advocates and Build Centers of Influence (COIs):